-Mobile Money is a payment solution that enables users pay for goods and services with their mobile phones.
+Mobile Money is a payment solution that enables you pay for goods and services with their mobile phones.
 Mobile Money is one of the e-payment solutions available to Nigerians in a cashless Nigeria.
 It is at the core of the CBN’s cashless or cashlite Nigeria policy.
 In this article we will look at mobile money in Nigeria.

 A number of providers have already been licensed by the Central Bank of Nigeria, CBN, to offer mobile money in Nigeria.
 Some are already rolling out services while others are planning to do so.

 How does Mobile Money work?

 Mobile Money transforms your mobile phone into an electronic wallet (e-wallet).
 You can store funds in your mobile e-wallet for making electronic payment for goods and services, to transfer funds to family and friends.

 Most transactions like sending and receiving money, deposit, or withdrawal will cost a transaction fee as specified by the service provider.
 Some services may also charge a monthly rental so, inquire from the mobile money agent before signing up.

-So far, there are two types of mobile money implementation in Nigeria the operator branded and provider branded mobile money services.
+So far, there are three types of mobile money implementation in Nigeria the operator branded, provider branded, and bank operated services.

-Operator Branded Mobile Money
+Operator Branded Services

 Network operators have an edge when it comes to mobile money, because they own the network and can easily rollout services to millions of subscribers.
-They can also easily turn their recharge card agents into mobile money agent making it easier and cheaper for network operators to roll out mobile money services.
+They can also easily turn their recharge card agents into mobile money agent making it easier and cheaper for network operators to roll out services.

-The major advantage of operator branded mobile money service is that the mobile money application resides in SIM, removing the need for downloading any application and the incompatibility issues that goes with it.
+The major advantage of operator branded service is that the mobile money application resides in SIM, removing the need for downloading any application and the incompatibility issues that goes with it.
 All that may be required is a SIM swap if your current SIM is not mobile money compatible.

-Provider Branded Mobile Money
+Provider Branded Services

-Provider branded mobile money services are those offered by companies licensed by CBN to offer mobile money services.
+Provider branded services are those offered by companies licensed by CBN to offer mobile money services.
 Because these companies do not own the network, they cannot place their applications on the SIM and will always have to partner with numerous networks to rollout mobile money services.

-The only downside of most provider mobile money services is that they require user to download and install an application.
+The only downside of most provider services is that they require user to download and install an application.
 This means that users whose phones cannot run such applications will not be able to use the service, at least in a user friendly way.
 Most services require Java.

 More Mobile & Mobile Money Resources